mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_com/Using_Github_com.md

 ![How my finished text file looks, after adding a caption and custom width to the image, too](/assets/Meta/Creating_Editing_Pages/Using_Github_com/Manual PRs - Creating files - Text file.png)

-> **Tip:** to understand how text/content will appear on the wiki refer to the [Formatting Reference](/Meta/Formatting_Reference) guide, which displays all the possible styling for text, lists, images, video, tables, etc.
+> To understand how text/content will appear on the wiki refer to the [Formatting Reference](/Meta/Formatting_Reference) guide, which displays all the possible styling for text, lists, images, video, tables, etc.
-{:.important}
+{:.tip}

-> **Tip:** you can also check out the source of existing wiki pages for inspiration by clicking the circular *Page Source* button in the toolbar at the top of every wiki page.
+> You can also check out the source of existing wiki pages for inspiration by clicking the circular *Page Source* button in the toolbar at the top of every wiki page.
+{:.tip}

 > For clarity: this guide was written when the *Wiki Tips* page was had its original path so ignore such differences in naming to the current site.